 Within the first trimester of pregnancy, you are prone to the greatest level of risk, which could be further increased with the roller coaster run.
-However, opting for it at a later pregnancy stage may also lead to problems for the development of your fetus.
+However, opting for it at a later pregnancy stage may also lead to problems for the development of your fetus and is not safe.

 Why are rides bad during pregnancy?

 During the first trimester of pregnancy, the fetus is just trying to get implanted and secure itself correctly inside the uterus.
 Also in the following stages, the placenta has a crucial role by supplying the fetus with all the nutrition and in holding it in place.
 Placental abruption, in fact, is a condition that causes significant bleeding when the placenta splits from the uterine lining.
 It can either lead to the infant being born with low birth weight, or at its worst, it can be fatal for both the mother and the baby.